manuelcaipocc/cv-mcaipocc/content/authors/admin/_index.md

     summary: |
       GPA: 15.23/20.0

-      National Scholarship "Beca PResidente del Peru" Winner, ranking the first in the department for five consecutive years.
+      National Scholarship "Beca Presidente del Peru" Winner, ranking the first in the department for five consecutive years.

     Courses included:
     - Skilled in mechanical and structural design.